polterguy/polterguy.github.io/tutorials/expressions/index.md

 ### The @ variable iterator

 This iterator will always return zero or one node.
-It starts at the _"identity"_ node, which for our above example, is the **[get-value]** node itself.
+Above its starts at the _"identity"_ node since it's the first iterator.
+The identity node is the **[get-value]** node itself.
 Then it finds the first node _"upwards"_ in the hierarchy, having a name of whatever follows its `@` character. _"Upwards in the hierarchy_" here implies checking its older sibling nodes, then checking its parent node, then checking its parent node's